In the next ten minutes, get ready to:

 The undeniable benefits of hybrid closed therapy (HCL) are firmly established.
 Recent data from both UK paediatric and adult pilots further emphasises this, allowing HCL to meet the rigorous cost-effectiveness standards for a technology appraisal (TA).

 However, this presents a tangible challenge for the NHS workforce.
 We now have the monumental task of integrating all these patients into the new system.
-Moreover, the TA’s cost analysis doesn’t account for additional staffing, so this massive undertaking has to be managed within the existing thin on the ground human resources.
+Moreover, the TA’s cost analysis doesn’t account for additional staffing, so this massive undertaking has to be managed within the existing thin on-the-ground human resources.

 For a clearer picture: